cmptrnb/Xray-examples/i3/README.md

 You can now go ahead and customize i3 to your liking.

-## Copy and paste
+## Note on how to copy and paste in i3

 To copy and paste from Firefox to URxvt:

 * In Firefox, just highlight text to copy it to the clipboard
 * In URxvt, do Shift + Insert to paste from the clipboard

-To copy and paste from URxvy to Firefox:
+To copy and paste from URxvt to Firefox:

 * In URxvt, select text and do Ctrl + Alt + c to copy it to the clipboard
 * In Firefox, do Ctrl + v to paste from the clipboard